Available Q1-Q2 2026 · EU & APAC

 Key Takeaways

-- Build specialized agents with focused topic models rather than monolithic generalist agents
+• Build specialized agents using Topics, Actions, Instructions, and Guardrails rather than monolithic generalist agents

-- Prompt Builder templates require explicit guardrails, escalation criteria, and compliance controls
+• Prompt Builder templates require explicit guardrails, escalation criteria, and compliance controls; the Einstein Trust Layer handles PII masking but requires explicit configuration

-- Staged rollout with internal testing, beta customers, and real-time monitoring prevents production failures
+• Staged rollout with internal testing, beta customers, and real-time monitoring prevents production failures; start with one narrow use case before expanding to multi-agent orchestration

 Related Articles